 There are many words that could be used to describe Melbourne band The Hornstars.
 Funky.
 Danceable.
 Loud.
 Quirky (have you seen that video?).
-But above all else, the Hornstars are about fun.
-This is a band that knows how to have a good time, and it is infectious.
+But above all else, the Hornstars are all about fun, and their primary mission is to show their audience a funky good time.

 The Hornstars sound is big, brassy and hard to pigeonhole.
-The current lineup of Clancy Cullen (vocals), Daniel Bardan (trumpet), Bruce Cousins (trombone), Russell B Myers (tenor sax), Joey Mount (drums), Mike Holloway (bass), Rob D’Alessandro (keys), Mark Morand (guitar) and Eric Morand (alto sax and percussion) bring a wide range of influences to the mix.
+The lineup featuring Clancy Cullen (vocals), Daniel Bardan (trumpet), Bruce Cousins (trombone), Russell B Myers (tenor sax), Joey Mount (drums), Mike Holloway (bass), Peter Bonett (keys), Gareth Durant (guitar) and Eric Morand (alto sax and percussion) bring a wide range of influences to the mix.
 Jazz, soul reggae - it may not all be funk as we know it, but it is definitely funky.

 The Hornstars formed in 2016, legend has it, after founding members were kicked out of their ska band for allegedly being “too funky”.
 What came next was inevitable.
-The band quickly recruited a full 9-piece lineup and confected a set of catchy and danceable songs, which they took to the pubs and bars of Melbourne and beyond, and eventually released as their debut album in March 2020.
+The band quickly recruited their 9-piece lineup and confected a set of catchy and danceable songs, which they took to the pubs and bars of Melbourne and beyond, and eventually released as their debut album in March 2020.

 During the COVID-enforced hiatus, band members continued to write, getting together when restrictions allowed.
 The band’s song writing continued to evolve, sometimes reflecting what was going on in the world outside (witness the hard funk grooves of "No Gigs" and "Half Way There"), and at others expressing aspirations for brighter post-pandemic future ("Touch", "Say Goodbye").
 Occasionally emerging between lockdowns in 2021, the Hornstars were greeted with an enthusiastic reception and sold out shows.